The Caribbean (band): History

+Discontinued Perfume album

 The band's 2011 album, Discontinued Perfume, received high praise from Pitchfork Media, with the reviewer stating: "It’s as though the band had all the pieces for comfortable indie pop in its possession but no interest in putting them into a standard order.
 This is of course what makes them interesting.
 They are bound to confound your expectations several times on any given album, and if you’re into that, they’re good enough at putting these weird songs together that they can pull you in with surprising ease."

 In addition, the record received a 9/10 from PopMatters, wherein the review stated, "They walk out of step with prevailing pop-culture trends and fashions.
 Yet they’re making some of the most interesting and multi-faceted music that exists right now.
 Operating on the fringes, they’re nonetheless capturing essential dilemmas of our time, and doing so through the musical equivalents of quandaries, rumors, and whispers.
 To the band, the listener, the songs’ characters, and the instruments themselves, Discontinued Perfume is an exciting exercise in unlocking the puzzle that is the world around us."
 Additionally, PopMatters named Discontinued Perfume the "Best Indie-Pop Record of 2011" in their year-end "Best Of" list.
-"Mr. Let's Find Out" from the record was named to Washington, DC City Paper writer Ryan Little's "Ten Best Local Tracks of 2011," the title track from the record was named to DC City Paper Arts Editor Jonathan Fischer's "Ten Best Local Tracks of 2011," the Washington Post hailed the record as a "subtle masterpiece," and the Denver Post's online site Reverb listed the record as one of their Top 10 Albums of 2011, as well.
+"Mr. Let's Find Out" from the record was named to Washington, DC City Paper writer Ryan Little's "Ten Best Local Tracks of 2011," the title track from the record was named to DC City Paper Arts Editor Jonathan Fischer's "Ten Best Local Tracks of 2011," The Washington Post hailed the record as a "subtle masterpiece," and The Denver Posts online site Reverb listed the record as one of their Top 10 Albums of 2011.

 The Caribbean has garnered further positive press in The Washington Post, The Washington City Paper, Magnet, Tiny Mix Tapes, Uncut (UK), The Denver Post, Flak, Stylus Magazine, Harp Magazine, and Signal to Noise.

+Moon Sickness album

 On October 25, 2013, Magnet magazine debuted the first single from The Caribbean's next release, Moon Sickness, "Imitation Air."
-On November 7, 2013, Rolling Stone debuted another song from Moon Sickness, "Jobsworth."

-Moon Sickness was officially released on February 18, 2014, on Hometapes.
+On November 7, 2013, Rolling Stone debuted another song from Moon Sickness, "Jobsworth."Moon Sickness was officially released on February 18, 2014, on Hometapes.
 In its review, the Washington Post compared the band to Scritti Politti, Talking Heads, and Caetano Veloso, describing them as a "quietly extraordinary DC trio."
 Denver Post Arts & Entertainment reporter John Wenzel tweeted that the record was "an early contender for Album of the Year," and the All Music Guide review stated that "When Moon Sickness settles in on fresh ears, the Caribbean's sometimes disorienting take on pop becomes as infectious as it is unique."
 The Utne Reader also debuted another song from Moon Sickness on release day, "Electric Bass," which featured contributions by Christopher Porterfield of Wisconsin band Field Report.
-Moon Sickness was named by the Denver Post as one of its Best Albums of 2014 and by the Washington City Paper as one of its Best Local Albums of 2014.
+Moon Sickness was named by the Denver Post as one of its Best Albums of 2014, and by the Washington City Paper as one of its Best Local Albums of 2014.